benzookapi/TweetCounter/README.md

 ![count](sample_image_8.png)

+## If you want to stop...
+Simply click [stop] button to show the incomplete count.

 ## If it doesn't work...
-### Reload your twitter search and click [count] again!
+Reload your twitter search and click [count] again!

 ## How to debug
-### Check your console in dev. tool which shows the progress of counting with some errors.
+Check your console in dev. tool which shows the progress of counting with some errors.
 ![console](sample_image_10.png)